algorithmic-s/rest-api-1/README.md

     description:
-* REST API built using Node.js and Express
+* REST APIs built using Node.js and Express

     steps: